mvolkmann/blog/src/smalltalk.md

 (3) To restore a collapsed item, click it's thumbnail in the bottom bar.

-(4) "Explore" windows enable viewing data associated with an item such as its location, size (extent), and color.
+(4) "Explore" windows enable viewing data associated with an item such as its location, extent (size), and color.

 For more detail, see
 <a href="https://cuis-smalltalk.github.io/TheCuisBook/A-brief-introduction-to-Inspectors.html"
 target="_blank">A brief introduction to Inspectors</a>.

-To embed a morph into another (such as a LayoutMorph):

-- drag the morph on top of its intended parent morph
-- open the halo of the morph
-- click the blue circle on the top
-- select "embed into" ... {parent morph name}
-  (typically LayoutMorph)

 ### Desktop Color

-One way to change the desktop color is to right-click it to open its halo, click the blue menu button, select "debug...inspect morph", click in the bottom pane, enter `self color: Color {some-color-name}`, and press cmd-d (Do it).
+One way to change the desktop color is to:

+- Right-click the desktop to open its halo.
+- Click the blue menu button.
+- Select debug...inspect morph to open an Inspect window.
+- Click in the bottom pane of the Inspect window.
+- Enter `self color: Color red` or use some other color name.
+- "Do it".

 This works with all colors except `transparent` and alpha values are ignored.

+### Embedding

+To embed a morph into another (such as a LayoutMorph) so they are treated as a single unit and can be positioned together:

+- Drag a morph on top of its intended parent morph.
+- Open the halo of the morph.
+- Click the blue circle on the top.
+- Select "embed into" ... {parent morph name}.
+  The parent morph name is typically "LayoutMorph".

 ### LayoutMorph